 Because the system scientists use to classify animals can be confusing to the uninitiated, many people don't realize that the gorilla is actually a member of the family of great apes.
-So the question isn't how to tell the difference between apes and gorillas, but how to tell the difference between gorillas and other apes.
-However, it's actually pretty easy once you know what to look for.
+So the question we really want to ask isn't how to tell the difference between apes and gorillas, but how to tell the difference between gorillas and other apes.
+However, it's actually pretty easy, once you know what to look for.

-Make sure you can distinguish between apes and other primates.
+The first thing to do is to make sure you can distinguish between apes and other primates.
+This is very simple to do.
 Of the 11 families of primates, only apes and monkeys are anthropoid (meaning they have body structures very similar to humans).
 Since monkeys have tails and apes don't, it's easy to tell them apart.

-Know that there are two groups of apes.
-Gibbons, or lesser apes, are small (averaging about 15 lb.), and all the great apes are much larger.
-There are four species of great apes: gorillas, orangutans and two species of chimpanzee--the common chimpanzee and the bonobo, or pygmy, chimpanzee.
+There are two groups of apes.
+Gibbons, or lesser apes, are small (averaging about 15 pounds) and all the great apes are much larger.
+There are four species of great apes: gorillas, orangutans, and two species of chimpanzee, the common chimpanzee and the bonobo or pygmy chimpanzee.

-Look for the size difference between other apes and gorillas.
-Chimpanzees range from 88 to 143 lb., and orangutans weigh from 90 to 110 lb.
-Gorillas are much larger, ranging anywhere from 200 to 400 lb.
+The first thing to look for to tell the difference between other apes and gorillas is size.
+Chimpanzees range from 88 to 143 pounds and orangutans weigh from 90 to 110 pounds.
+Gorillas are much larger, ranging anywhere from 200 to 400 pounds.

 Check the hair color.
 Gorillas have brown hair, while the hair of chimpanzees is black and that of orangutans is reddish-brown.